Multiplicative vector fields on bundle gerbes: Introduction

-This paper is organized as follows.
-In Section \ref{s:prelim}, we review some preliminaries to establish notation used throughout the paper.
-In Section \ref{s:gerbes}, we recall some foundational aspects of bundle gerbes and begin our study of multiplicative vector fields on bundle gerbes.
-We discuss their basic properties, and provide a sketch of the equivalence between the category of multiplicative vector fields on a bundle gerbe and the category of infinitesimal symmetries of the underlying gerbe, and similarly for multiplicative vector fields and infinitesimal symmetries that preserve a connective structure.
-In Section \ref{s:lie2}, we review the 2-category of Lie 2-algebras used in this work, and establish Theorem \ref{p:3curv_obs} characterizing the 3-curvature as the obstruction to the horizontal lift defining a morphism of Lie 2-algebras.
-We also introduce (Proposition \ref{p:multivfLie2}) the Lie 2-algebra of connection-preserving multiplicative vector fields on a bundle gerbe.
-In Section \ref{s:app}, we establish some results in 2-plectic geometry and quasi-Hamiltonian geometry that are analogous to some classical results in symplectic geometry.
-In particular, we show (Theorem \ref{t:invertbutterflymulti-rogers}) that the Lie 2-algebra of multiplicative vector fields preserving the connective structure on a bundle gerbe is quasi-isomorphic to the Poisson-Lie-2-algebra of the 2-plectic manifold $(M,\chi)$, where $\chi$ denotes the 3-curvature of the connective structure.
-We end the paper with a quasi-Hamiltonian analogue (Theorem \ref{t:qHamKost}) of a formula in symplectic geometry due to Kostant.
+In \textbf{Section \ref{s:prelim}}, we review some preliminaries to establish notation used throughout the paper.
+In \textbf{Section \ref{s:gerbes}}, we recall some foundational aspects of bundle gerbes and begin our study of the categories of multiplicative vector fields and connection-preserving multiplicative vector fields on bundle gerbes.
+We provide a sketch of the equivalence between the category of multiplicative vector fields on a bundle gerbe and the category of infinitesimal symmetries of the underlying gerbe (Theorem \ref{t:equiv-mvf-col}), and similarly for multiplicative vector fields and infinitesimal symmetries that preserve a connective structure (Theorem \ref{t:equiv-mvf-col-withconnex}).
+In \textbf{Section \ref{s:lie2}}, we review Noohi's 2-category of Lie 2-algebras with butterfly morphisms.
+We establish Theorem \ref{p:3curv_obs} characterizing the 3-curvature as the obstruction to the horizontal lift defining a morphism of Lie 2-algebras.
+We also introduce (Proposition \ref{p:multivfLie2}) the natural Lie 2-algebra structure of connection-preserving multiplicative vector fields on a bundle gerbe.
+In \textbf{Section \ref{s:app}}, we establish some results in 2-plectic geometry and quasi-Hamiltonian geometry that are analogous to some classical results in symplectic geometry.
+In particular, we show (Theorem \ref{t:invertbutterflymulti-rogers}) that the Lie 2-algebra of multiplicative vector fields preserving the connective structure on a bundle gerbe is canonically quasi-isomorphic to the Poisson-Lie-2-algebra of the 2-plectic manifold $(M,\chi)$, where $\chi$ denotes the 3-curvature of the connective structure.
+We conclude with a 2-plectic analogue (Corollary \ref{c:2KostantLift}) and a quasi-Hamiltonian analogue (Theorem \ref{t:qHamKost}) of a formula in symplectic geometry due to Kostant that lifts Hamiltonian Lie-algebra actions to infinitesimal quantomorphisms.